Skip to main content

 }

-Allow all marketplaces from an internal git server using regex pattern matching:
+Allow all marketplaces from an internal git server using regex pattern matching on the host.
+This is the recommended approach for GitHub Enterprise Server or self-hosted GitLab instances:

 {